FeanorTheElf/fheanor/examples/bgv_basics/Readme.md

 BGV was proposed in "Leveled fully homomorphic encryption without bootstrapping" by Z. Brakerski, C. Gentry, and V. Vaikuntanathan (<https://dl.acm.org/doi/10.1145/2090236.2090262>), and is the foundation of the family of "second generation" HE schemes.
 In this example, we will show how to use the provided implementation of BGV, without going deep into the mathematical details of the scheme.
 In comparison to BFV (for a short introduction, see [`crate::examples::bfv_basics`]), BGV allows for a somewhat more efficient implementation, but the necessity for the user to manually manage the modulus chain introduces significant additional complexity.
-We note that some libraries (like HElib) support automatic management of the modulus chain, but this is not implemented in Fheanor.
+We note that some libraries (like HElib) automatically manage the modulus chain, but the plain BGV scheme implemented in Fheanor doesn't.
+Fheanor does, however, have a separate implementation of BGV noise and modulus management, which currently is WIP.

 ## Some BGV basics, modulus-switching and the modulus chain